Northern Ireland Fire and Rescue Service: Fire stations

 NIFRS has 68 fire stations split into four geographical command areas.

 The Eastern area has seven fire stations serving 360,000 people in an area of 63 sqmi.

 It is headquartered in Belfast, with a north & west district headquarters at Whitla fire station, and a south & east district headquarters at Knock fire station.

 The Northern area has 17 fire stations serving 489,000 people in an area of 1308 sqmi.

 It is headquartered in Ballymena, with district headquarters at Ballymena, Coleraine, and Glengormley.

 The Southern area has 23 fire stations serving 595,000 people in an area of 1454 sqmi.

 It is headquartered in Portadown, with district headquarters in Bangor, Downpatrick, Newry, and Portadown.

 The Western area has 20 fire stations serving 450,000 people in an area of 2646 sqmi.

 It is headquartered in Derry, with district headquarters in Cookstown, Enniskillen, Derry, and Omagh.

 Statistics

 In 2016/17, NIFRS received 36,069 emergency calls, an increase of 7.9% on the previous year.
 Of these calls a total of 23,740 were mobilised.

+List of chief fire officers

+As of December 2023, Aidan Jennings is the chief fire officer of NIFRS.
+He succeeds Interim Chief Fire & Rescue Officer Andy Hearn.

+1973: The Belfast Fire Brigade amalgamated with the Northern Ireland Fire Authority to become the Northern Ireland Fire Brigade.